splunk-soar-connectors/extrahop/README.md

 For detection, while manual polling and in the **first run** of scheduled/interval polling, it will retrieve the data from the past 1 hour.

 -   **Detection category:** Specify the category of detections you want to retrieve.
-If left blank, the poll retrieves detections from all categories.
-The following are the valid values that the parameter can take:
+Specify a comma-delimited list to poll for more than one categories.
+If left blank, the poll retrieves detections of **sec.attack** category.
+The following are the valid values that the parameter can
+    take:
     -   sec
     -   sec.action
+    -   sec.attack
     -   sec.botnet
     -   sec.caution
     -   sec.command